roymichaels/logistics/DIAGNOSTICS-USAGE.md

 ## Overview
 The observability framework is now exposed globally via `window.__RUNTIME__` for browser console access.

-**NEW:** A floating diagnostics button (🔍) appears in the bottom-right corner in DEV mode.
+**NEW:** A "Run All Reports" button is available in the Dev Panel's Diagnostics tab.
 Click it to run all diagnostics reports automatically!

 ## Quick Access Methods

-### 1. Floating Button (Easiest)
+### 1. Dev Panel Button (Easiest)
+In DEV mode, open the Dev Panel and go to the Diagnostics tab:
-In DEV mode, look for the blue 🔍 button in the bottom-right corner:
+- Open Dev Panel: Click the 🛠️ button in the bottom-right corner
-- Click to run full diagnostics suite automatically
+- Navigate to "אבחון" (Diagnostics) tab
+- Click "🔍 Run All Reports" button in the header
-- All reports output to console
+- All reports output to console automatically
-- Button turns green ✓ when complete
-- Hover for tooltip info
+- Button shows "✓ Running..." while executing

 ### 2. Console Commands (Manual)
 On app startup in DEV mode, you'll see: